 (10) Make sure you do at least one read-through of your translation while completely separated from the original Japanese text.
 Even if you have a crystal clear translation of a certain word, expression, or passage, it’s all but worthless if it doesn’t gel with the rest of the English on the page.
 Also, if you can exchange favors for translation checking, proofreading, and copyediting, do so and count yourself fortunate.
 If your ideal reader is an actual person, then let her actually read your drafts.
 Translation is difficult and complicated work, and you might be surprised by the things you miss as you juggle multiple documents and languages.

-Finally, don’t let anyone get you down with analogies about how a translation is like a woman that can’t be pretty and faithful at the same time, or about how reading a translation is like having sex while wearing a condom, or about how the translator does damage to a text by forcibly penetrating it with a phallus-pen.
+Finally, don’t let anyone get you down with analogies about how a translation is like a woman who can’t be pretty and faithful at the same time, or about how reading a translation is like having sex while wearing a condom, or about how the translator does damage to a text by forcibly penetrating it with a phallus-pen.
 Such analogies are not only gross but also inane and banal.
-Translation is awesome, and being able to read things originally written in a different language is an amazing privilege for those of us who benefit from translation, and some of the best English prose I’ve ever read has come in the form of translated literature.
-For what it’s worth, the word games and creative challenges of translation are also a lot of fun.
+Translation is awesome, and being able to read things originally written in a different language is an amazing privilege for those of us who benefit from translation.
+Some of the best English prose I’ve ever read has come in the form of translated literature, to be honest.
+For what it’s worth, the word games and creative challenges of translation are also an enormous amount of fun.

 If you’ve just started translating from Japanese into English, good luck!
 And check out the Kyoto Journal‘s wonderful piece They Who Render Anew for inspiration.